-Oate:
+Date:

-tudent Name:
+Student Name:

-attendance Center:
+Attendance Center:

-arent/Guardian:
+Parent/Guardian:

-(Parent/Guardian) am requesting accommodation for my hild,(Student Name) to participate in remote learning pportunities for the duration of the declared public emergency, or until I have determined my child can afely return to traditional in-person learning at his/her designated attendance center, whichever occurs rst.
+I, (Parent/Guardian) am requesting child, (Student Name) to participal opportunities for the duration of the declared public emergency, or until I has safely return to traditional in-person learning at his/her designated attendance first. ate in remote learning ave determined my child can

-have attached to this form documentation from an Iowa Board of Medicine-licensed medical rofessional confirming that remote learning is medically necessary due to the vulnerable health condition f my child or of a family member residing within the same home as my child.
+I have attached to this form documentation from an Iowa Board of Medicine professional confirming that remote learning is medically necessary due to to formy child or of a family member residing within the same home as my child the vulnerable health condition

-understand that the district will do their utmost to accommodate my child's learning needs, but that ome learning opportunities may need to be modified in a remote environment.
-The provision of special ducation and accommodations for students who have individualized education programs (IEPs) or ection 504 plans will be determined by each respective IEP or Section 504 team.
+I understand that the district will do their utmost to accommodate my child'some learning opportunities may need to be modified in a remote environment education and accommodations for students who have individualized education 504 plans will be determined by each respective IEP or Section 504 ent.
+The provision of special tion programs (IEPs) or

-understand that in order for my child to continue to participate in mandatory learning, his/her remote ttendance will be taken, assessments administered, and grades will be counted toward my child's umulative grade average.
-I understand that any devices, technology, or materials given to my child to accilitate remote learning are the property of the district and must be returned at the end of the remote earning period.
+I understand that in order for my child to continue to participate in mandato attendance will be taken, assessments administered, and grades will be councumulative grade average.
+I understand that any devices, technology, or ma facilitate remote learning are the property of the district and must be returne learning period. nted toward my child's atterials given to my child to

-am requesting that remote learning opportunities begin on (date) and continue until (date) or the declared public emergency is dismissed].
+I am requesting that remote learning opportunities begin on (date) and continue until

-(Parent/Guardian)(Date)
+(Parent/Guardian) (Date)

-equest approved by:
+Request approved by:

-(School official)(Date)
+(School official) (Date)